Ollokot

-Ollokot (Ollikut álok'at) (born 1840s – died 30 September 1877), was a war leader of the Wallowa band of Nez Perce Indians and a leader of the young warriors in the Nez Perce War in 1877.
+Ollokot (Ollikut álok'at) (born 1840s – died 30 September 1877), was a war leader of the Wallowa band of Nez Perce Indians.
+He was killed in the Nez Perce War in 1877.

 Early life

 Ollokot was the son of Tuekakas or Old Joseph and the younger brother of Chief Joseph.
 His father and brother were advocates of peace and passive resistance to encroachments by White settlers and miners on the land of the Nez Perce.
 Ollokot, described as tall, graceful, intelligent, fun-loving and daring, was a hunter and warrior but also experienced in diplomacy, accompanying his father and older brother to treaty negotiations between the U.S. and Nez Perce in 1855 and 1863.
 In early 1877, Ollokot participated with Chief Joseph in negotiations with General O. O. Howard.
 Howard demanded that Joseph's and Ollokot's people move from their traditional lands in the Wallowa Valley of Oregon to a reservation established for them in Idaho.
 Although Ollokot supported the peace initiatives of his brother in council, Howard believed that behind the scenes Ollokot was on the side of the "reckless young men, who would rather than not have a fight with the white men."

 Ollokot was married to Tamalwinonmi (Cloudburst) and the couple had one child who later became known as Sarah Connor.